duolingo/minject/docs/dependency_injection.md

 calls all of those init() functions.

-Another issue that makes this more complex is the references to the loader and the cache, these are the dependencies.
+Another issue that makes this more complex is the references to the loader and the cache (the "dependencies").
 In order to initialize the manager you need to know how to construct the loader and the cache, and perhaps the loader and the cache have their own dependencies, and those further have their own.
 This can result in long chains of constructor calls that need to be changed